dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ###Thwaites Glacier Sediments the Context of Paleo-Ice-Stream Retreats

 Thwaites Glacier is one of the largest, most rapidly changing glaciers on earth with a landward sloping bed that reaches the interior of West Antarctica.
 Although there are records of melt-water intensive ice-stream retreats on the continental shelf and observations of water driven acceleration in large outlet glaciers, research has focused on the role of ocean-driven melting for Thwaites Glacier.
-Using radar souding, we compare the configuration of contemporary subglacial bedforms with those of paleo-ice-streams, showing that although prior retreats across regions of crystalline bedrock progressed quickly, Thwaites Glacier is currently grounded in one such region and may be poised for a melt-water intensive retreat.
+Using radar souding, we compare the configuration of contemporary subglacial bedforms with those of paleo-ice-streams.
+We find that Thwaites Glacier is currently grounded on a region with a bed configuration similar to the paleo Pine Island Glacier when it retreated across the inner continental shelf.
+Therefore, it may be poised to experience a retreat with similar character and pacing.

 [Meltwater Intensive Glacial Retreat in Polar Environments and Investigation of Associated Sediments: example from Pine Island Bay, West Antarctica](http://www.sciencedirect.com/science/article/pii/S0277379113004642)